 It is ideal to stain your deck in a season that experiences mild temperatures.
 Extreme heat or sun can work against you when you are staining your deck.
 The direct sunlight can cause the deck to dry too quickly which will leave water marks.
 If the weather is forecasting for no rain, and you can expect the temperatures to be below 80 or 85 degrees Fahrenheit, make a plan to stain your deck.
 This will allow the weather to work with you opposed to against you.

 Need some additional help maintaining your deck or any other part of your home?
-Contact your local Mr. Handyman by calling 877-256-3376 or request service in your area.
+Contact your local Mr. Handyman, a Neighborly company by calling 877-256-3376 or request service in your area.
 Remember, DIY doesn't mean you have to do it all by yourself!